Skip to content

 }

-Source code in woke/ast/ir/meta/try_catch_clause.py
+Source code in wake/ir/meta/try_catch_clause.py

 class TryCatchClause(SolidityAbc):